BiQiWHU/All-day-CityScapes-segmentation/README.md

 Here we provide the source code that is implemented on <a href="https://ieeexplore.ieee.org/document/9996293">DDRNet-23</a> backbone, which is: 1) simple and easy to config; 2) most of the experiments in this paper conduct on.
 This implementation is highly based on the DDRNet source code.
 The original implementation of DDRNet can be found in this <a href="https://github.com/ydhongHIT/DDRNet">page</a>.

+Please follow the below steps to run the AO-SegNet (DDRNet-23 based).

+Step 1: Configuration

 # Citation and Reference
 If you find this project useful, please cite:
 ```